eclipse-tractusx/sd-factory/ARC42.md

 Here the flow of Self-Description creation is shown:

 1. A user is authenticated in Identity Provider service on behalf of a company and receives the authentication ticket.
 2. User calls Onboarding Service with request for creating and publishing SD-document.
-The service authenticates the user and prepare the data SD-Factory needs for creating SD-document such as: company\_number, headquarter.country and legal.country. **The ID (DID) of the user shall be known at this point of time as SD-document consist of Verifiable Credentials (VC) issued for a holder of a DID.
-This means that the Organisation wallet is already available.** The nature of that ID is not very important for the SD-hub, the only requerement is that it shall be resolvable to a DID document.
+The service authenticates the user and prepare the data SD-Factory needs for creating SD-document such as: company\_number, headquarter.country and legal.country.
+   **The ID (DID) of the user shall be known at this point of time as SD-document consist of Verifiable Credentials (VC) issued for a holder of a DID.
+This means that the Organisation wallet is already available.** The nature of that ID is not very important for the SD-hub, the only requirement is that it shall be resolvable to a DID document.
 It can be a regular http URL even.
 3. Onboarding service (OS) calls SD-Factory for creating and publishing SD-document passing this data as a parameter.
    OS uses a credential with a role allowing for this request (e.g. ROLE\_SD\_CREATOR).
 The credential for this operation is taken from ID Provider (keyclock).
 4. SD-Factory creates a Verifiable Credential based on the information taken from OS, unlocks Private Key from Organisation-wallet (custodian wallet), and signs it with organization key.
 5. SD-Factory publishes the Verifiable Credential to the Portal.
 As the VC is signed with a trusted key the endpoint for publishing at the Portal may be publicly accessible.
 SD document is not stored in SD-Factory.

 ##Deployment View